shishkina/react-lifting-state/README.md

 Walk through yourself what I just did in class.

+> NOTE!
+If you get stuck, there is a branch `quotes-lifting-state-begin` take a look to get yourself up to speed 🤓

 # Lifting State

 This works well enough if we want to feature multiple quotes, but what if we just want one featured quote at a time?
 Could we do this if we had state in each child component that needed to be checked?